goto40/big_example/README.md

     * `npm i`
     * `npm test`
     * (to update code if a new api-spec is extracted: `npm run update-lib`)
-    * Note TODO: sometime the tests fails?
+    * Note Todo (Solution: Updated Ata Is Async,  Fix Call! ): sometime the tests fails?
 Unclear... it works interactively...

 ## Snippets